-3.2.1 Secure Flash Drives.
+3.2.1.
+Secure Flash Drives.
 The secure flash drive is a relatively new phenomenon on the market today, apparently in response to data and identity theft.
-Some secure flash drives provide only software encryption using block-based encryption methods as mentioned.
+Some secure flash drives provide only software encryption using block-based encryption methods, as mentioned.
 Other flash drives protect data through cryptographic mechanisms provided on the flash drive itself.
 This means that encryption and decryption are transparent to the host operating system, yet a mechanism must be provided (usually via operating system driver or application) to allow the user to input an encryption key (or a password that unlocks the encryption key or keys).
-Two example products are Ironkey and the Kingston 256-MB Data Traveler Secure.
+Two example products are Ironkey and the Kingston Data Traveler Secure.

 Ironkey [2007] uses hardware-based AES encryption in CBC mode with 128-bit randomly generated keys.
 These keys are generated inside the flash drive in a CryptoChip and are unlocked by a user password.
 Ten wrong attempts will trigger a "self-destruct" of the encryption keys.
-Password entering (or "unlocking") software is not installed on the host computer, yet it must be executed on the flash drive using the host operating system.
-Currently, this limits Ironkey's usage to Windows-based operating systems.
-The Kingston Data Traveler Secure [Kingston Technology 2008] is similar to Ironkey, except that it uses 256-bit keys with AES encryption.
+Two volumes become available when the Ironkey is inserted: one software volume and one encrypted volume where user data is stored.
+Password entering (or "unlocking") software is installed on the software volume, and not on the host computer, yet it must be executed on the flash drive using the host operating system.
+The Kingston Data Traveler Secure [Kingston Technology 2008] is similar to Ironkey, except that it uses 256-bit keys with AES encryption and allows users to store data on either the encrypted or nonencrypted partition.

-Hardware-based encryption flash drives can employ good encryption techniques and directory structure is not revealed.
-Confidential policy changing is not supported, as keys, encryption algorithms, and mode of operation cannot be changed.
+Hardware-based encryption flash drives can employ good encryption techniques and, similarly to software block-based encryption systems, directory structure is not revealed.
+Confidential policy changing is not supported, as encryption algorithms and mode of operation cannot be changed.
+Keys may only be changed by completely resetting the device.
 In other words, the hardware cannot be reconfigured to meet changes in confidential policy.
-Usability is good in that most of the password-entering software seems easy to use and requires the user to enter a password once per session.
+Usability is good, in that most of the password-entering software seems easy to use and requires the user to enter a password once per session.
 In terms of overhead, all encryption operations are performed on the flash drives themselves and do not consume CPU cycles and memory on the host machine.
 Therefore, the performance depends on the speeds of the on-flash cryptographic processing, flash data access times, and the interface used to access secure flash drives.

-3.2.2 Enclosures and Extension Cards.
+3.2.2.
+Enclosures and Extension Cards.
 Hard disk enclosures and extension cards (either PCI or PCMCIA) have been used for several years as a fast, transparent encryption mechanism for sensitive data.
 Examples include SecureDisk Hardware [SecureDisk 2008] and RocSecure Hard Drives [RocSecure 2008].
 These solutions intercept and encrypt/decrypt data going to and from the hard drive real-time and use a specialized USB thumb drive as the encryption key.
+The encryption key is generated and placed on the thumb drive by the manufacturer, and often the method of key generation (i.e., randomness technique) is not disclosed.